Gavin-Yinld/brain_TF/README.md

 Briefly, this pipeline contains following steps:
 1. Recursive motif search on DMRs of neuronal subtypes to identify key TFs associated with cell specification.
 2. Single-cell RNA-seq analysis to check cell-type specific expression of key TFs.
-3. Epigenetic transcription regulatory module inference (ETRM).
+3. Epigenetic transcription regulatory module (ETRM) inference.
 4. Co-expression analysis of ETRM.<br>
     a)	At single-cell level.<br>
     b)	At bulk level.<br>